MSTC-DA-IICT/react-portfolio/README.md

 * Go to the `Issues` find an issue for you.
 * If you completely understanf the issue then leave a comment to owner to assing that issue.
 * Once you are assigned the issue, start working on it and finally make your `PR`.
+* If you find a bug or want to add a new feature then you can specify it by adding a new issue.
+We will look into it and assign it.

 ---